hamisionesmus/SafeRide-Saves-Life/HACKATHON_SUBMISSION_SUMMARY.md

 ---

----

 ## 🎉 **Final Message**

 SafeRide represents the perfect marriage of cutting-edge AI technology and real-world safety needs.
 By leveraging GPT-OSS models in a completely offline environment, we've created a system that can save lives in scenarios where traditional connected systems fail.

-**This isn't just another AI demo - it's a life-saving innovation that could prevent accidents and save lives worldwide.**
+**Life-saving innovation that prevent accidents and save lives worldwide.**

 ## 🙏 **Special Thanks & Acknowledgements**